tobyfey/docassemble-protocoldeterminator/README.md

 	<summary>Software issues</summary>

 ###### Software issues
-	1. Get data from related parties to the case
-	   * link to issues
-	2. Add in explanation about 1 and 0 as True and False
-	   * link to issues
+1. Subsidized housing problem - doesn't get .clone_legob
 </details>

 <details>
 	<summary>Features Requests</summary>

 ###### Features Requests
 1. Legal objects need to have the ability to include only certain elements depending on the answer to a question.
 LegalObjects can have a condition and only be added if that condition is true.
 So for Corporate Plaintiff would have as a factObject whether the Plaintiff was a fictitious name.
 Each of the elements of Corporate Plaintiff should only be added as a legal element if the Plaintiff is a fictitious name.
 The Grounds legalObject has a factObject what the stated grounds in the complaint.
 Each of the elements can have a condition that only adds the elements for their case - the Nonpayment LegalObject will have a condition

 </details>